 Longshore and Waterfront Operations & Restrooms in Ports and Railyards (Chapter 296-56 WAC)Stakeholder Meeting on Rulemaking

-The session will open at 10:45 a.m. to allow participants time to test sound or request technical assistance if needed.
+The session will open at 12:50 p.m. to allow participants time to test sound, or request technical assistance if needed.

-DOSH shared draft language with interested parties in the longshore, stevedore and waterfront related operations industries during two earlier stakeholder meetings.
+DOSH shared draft language with interested parties in the longshore, stevedore and waterfront related operations industries during an earlier stakeholder meeting.
 Thank you to all who attended and provided input.
-To initiate the rulemaking process, a Preproposal Statement of Inquiry (WSR 22-18-081) was filed on September 6, 2022.

-L&I invites parties interested in longshore, stevedore and waterfront related operations to attend this virtual stakeholder meeting.
-During the meeting, L&I will provide an overview of the rulemaking and share the current draft language, followed by an open forum for questions and comments.
-L&I welcomes and encourages stakeholder participation and feedback.
+L&I invites parties interested in longshore, stevedore and waterfront related operations to a virtual stakeholder meeting.
+During the meeting, L&I will provide a brief presentation covering why L&I believes rulemaking is necessary and share the draft language, followed by an open forum for questions and comments.
+L&I welcomes stakeholder feedback.